Chapter 75 – Counterattacks

 "They have to," Ron said, though he tried to keep the grimness out of his voice.
 "Dumbledore's not stupid.
 He'll know what to do."

 This appeared to mollify Lavender a little and she lapsed into silence, and she seemed to be a little more introspective than was her wont.
-Ron had no time for her histrionics or otherwise—rather, he was periodically leaning out to take a look at the hall, making certain that there were no other Death Eaters in view.
+Ron had no time for her histrionics—rather, he was periodically leaning out to take a look at the hall, making certain that there were no other Death Eaters in view.
 And thus far, their luck seemed to be holding, as the hall had remained empty.

 Of course, that was not to last.
 At length a group of about half a dozen Death Eaters appeared at the far end of the hall and began to make their way down toward Ron and Lavender's position.
 But rather than simply moving through toward whatever destination they had in mind, they were moving slowly through the hallway, peering in behind suits of armor and paying attention to everything in detail.
-Clearly they were looking to make certain that no one was hiding.
+Clearly they were trying to make certain that no one was hiding.
 It was also evident that Ron and Lavender would not remain hidden for long.
 As they progressed, Ron could hear snippets of their conversation floating up to him.